replicatedhq/kots/design/variadic_config.md

 Comments are used to keep valid syntax for linting purposes and also provide explicit documentation of generated fields.

 #### Repeatable Config Item Usage

+Mounting a bunch of secrets (files) to a container as config data.

 ```yaml
 # deployment.yaml